Is $75K a Good Salary for a Single Person in 2026?

 Median Household Income in the US by State

-When we talk about median household income, we’re referring to an income level that half of households earn more than and half earn less.
-As of 2022 — the most recent data available from the U.S. Census Bureau — the median annual salary in the U.S. is $74,580.
+When we talk about median household income, we’re dividing the income distribution of all U.S. households into two equal halves — meaning half of households earn more than that amount, and half earn less.
+As of 2024 — the most recent data available from the U.S. Census Bureau — the median annual household income in the U.S. was $81,604.
 Individuals may make more or less depending on where they live, their age, the type of work they do, and other factors.
-Here’s a look at the median household annual income in every state:
+Here’s a look at the median household annual income in each state:

 State Median Household Income